rust-lang/rust/text/0000-stable-simd.md

 present on one platform may not be present on another.

 The contents of the `vendor` modules are defined by, well, vendors!
-For example Intel has an [intrinsics guide][intr-guide] which will serve as a guideline for all contents in the `vendor` module itself.
+For example Intel has an [intrinsics guide][intel-intr] which will serve as a guideline for all contents in the `vendor` module itself.
 The standard library will not deviate in naming or type signature of any intrinsic defined by a vendor.

 For example most Intel intrinsics start with `_mm_` or `_mm256_` for 128 and 256-bit registers.
 While perhaps unergonomic, we'll be sticking to what Intel says.
-Note that all intrinsics will also be `unsafe`, according to [RFC 2045].
+Note that all intrinsics will also be `unsafe`, according to [RFC 2045][rfc2045].

 Function signatures defined by vendors are typically defined in terms of C types.
 In Rust, however, those aren't always available!
 Instead the intrinsics